-- GBCC Center Manager will coordinate with the GBCG Chair to activate the GBMAC support group.
-Once activated, a qualified MAC Coordinator and support staff will be assigned to relieve GBCC of incident prioritization, reassignment and allocation of national resources. - The GBMAC support group should be co-located with GBCC in Salt Lake City, but could work from other locations depending on the complexity of the situation. - GBMAC support group will be activated at Preparedness Level 4.
+GBCC Center Manager will coordinate with the GBCG Chair to activate the GBMAC support group.
+Once activated, a qualified MAC Coordinator and support staff will be assigned to relieve GBCC of incident prioritization, reassignment and allocation of national resources.

+The GBMAC support group should be co-located with GBCC in Salt Lake City, but could work from other locations depending on the complexity of the situation.